 Aluminum alloys is our most common material for die cast parts.
 Aluminum die cast parts have a lot of advantages which allows us to create parts in high dimensional stability with complex part geometries, and in a very efficient way.

 - High thermal and electrical conductivity

 Zinc Die Casting

 Zinc alloys are a strong, durable and cost-effective material.
 They provide a very good combination of strength, toughness, rigidity and cast-ability with superior finishing capabilities.

-Why Source For Precision Die Casting?
+Why use Source International for Precision Die Casting?

 Die casting is an efficient, economical process offering a broader range of shapes and components than any other manufacturing technique.
 Parts have long service life and may be designed to complement the visual appeal of the surrounding part.
 Designers can gain a number of advantages and benefits by specifying die cast parts including high-speed production, close tolerances, dimensional accuracy and stability, strength, multiple finishing techniques and, simplified assembly procedures.

 Advice on designing die castings is usually based upon desirable practices or situations to avoid and may affect the cost, appearance, and quality of the final part.
 Dies can be produced for simple and complex parts.
 Source factories use the latest technologies to ensure superior quality and low unit costs.
 Our state-of-the-art plant makes use of robotics and other automated processes that provide guaranteed consistency in the finished product.

 Source handles all aspects of the die casting process from mold design and testing, to component manufacturing, finishing, and packaging.
 With decades of experience in die casting, Source is a leader in technology and skilled professionals to manufacture high quality die castings in the most cost-effective manner with on-time delivery and quality that will exceed your requirements.